 Paul writes, “For what man knows the things of a man except the spirit of the man which is in him?
 Even so no one knows the things of God except the Spirit of God.”
 (1 Corinthians 2:11 NKJV).

-Although the Holy Spirit is the perfect consultant in the matter of purpose, yet if you don’t consult Him, you will remain ignorant or confused in the matter of your purpose in life.
+Although the Holy Spirit is the perfect consultant for purpose, you will remain ignorant or confused about your purpose if you don’t consult Him.

-Therefore, to find your purpose in life you will need to build intimacy with the Holy Spirit by spending quality time to pray in the Holy Spirit (praying in tongues), in studying and meditating in God’s Word, and in listening to the Holy Spirit (Jude 1:20, 1 Cor.
+Therefore, to find your purpose in life, you will need to be more conscious of the indwelling presence of the Holy Spirit in you by spending quality time praying in the Holy Spirit (praying in tongues), studying and meditating in God’s Word, and in listening to the Holy Spirit (Jude 1:20, 1 Cor.
 14:2).

-When you ask the Holy Spirit for your unique purpose or mission in life, He will definitely reveal it to you in the way you will understand.
+When you ask the Holy Spirit for your unique purpose or mission, He will reveal it to you in a way you will understand.
 The Holy Spirit can lead you to your purpose in God’s Word (Luke 4:17-21).

-The Holy Spirit can reveal your purpose to you by speaking audibly to you as though a person is standing beside you speaking to you, or by speaking through a still small inner voice in your spirit (Isa.
+The Holy Spirit can reveal your purpose by speaking audibly to you as though someone is standing beside you, talking to you, or communicating through a small inner voice in your spirit or heart (Isa.
 30:21).

 Moreover, the Holy Spirit can speak to you through others by prophecy or word of knowledge (Acts 13:1-3).
 Also, the Holy Spirit can guide or direct you to your purpose through the witness of peace and joy He bears with your spirit (Rom.
 8:16).

-When you are in the right path of purpose or pursuing your real purpose in life, you will always experience indescribable peace and joy in your heart from the Holy Spirit.
+When you are on the right path of purpose or pursuing your real purpose in life, you will always experience the Holy Spirit’s indescribable peace and joy in your heart.